 Setting Up a Live Stream

 After setting up your hardware, it’s time to configure your streaming software.
-While there are several options to choose from, we recommend using Streamlabs OBS.
+While there are several options to choose from, we recommend using Streamlabs Desktop.

-Based on the popular Open Broadcasting Software platform, Streamlabs OBS is quick and easy to use—plus, it offers tons of customizable alerts, themes, widgets and more.
-Best of all, Streamlabs OBS is available for free on PC and Mac.
+Based on the popular Open Broadcasting Software platform, Streamlabs Desktop is quick and easy to use—plus, it offers tons of customizable alerts, themes, widgets and more.
+Best of all, Streamlabs Desktop is available for free on PC and Mac.

 Connect your Twitch account.